wwuccdc/beginner_tutorials/WindowsServer.md

 Switch to the outbound rules and do the same.
 We will now create and enable a new rule to allow windows update to function.
 Still in outbound rules click __New rule__ and chose __Port__ in the first dialog.
 The connection we are trying to allow is tcp on ports "80, 443" The next dialog will ask how you would like to handle the connection, choose __Allow the connection__, we do not choose Allow the connection if it is secure because windows update transmits some non-confidential data in an unsecure manner which we still need to patch the server.
 Name and create the rules and windows update should be able to communicate with microsoft servers.
 ###Configuration for Other Services
 For the most part these configurations will allow services like IIS and standalone servers to communicate with clients.
 These changes will be added to the inbound rule list.
-For exaomple to allow remote desktop protocol through we will open port tcp 3389 inbound.
+For example, to allow remote desktop protocol through we will open port tcp 3389 inbound.

+%%% Idea: Include some pictures?
+Possible powershell commands, etc?